Pearl Milling Logo

-A food industry member needs to attract attention, so the Pearl Milling logo looks bright and appetizing, even though it doesn’t contain obvious allusions to food.
-It also references the brand’s long history, which emerged from another brand, Aunt Jemima.
+A food industry member needs to attract attention, so the Pearl Milling logo looks bright and appetizing, even though it doesn’t make obvious food references.
+It also references the brand’s long history, which dates back to the Aunt Jemima brand.

 Pearl Milling: Brand overview

-Pearl Milling is an American brand of flour mix for pancakes and other breakfast products.
+Pearl Milling is an American brand of pancake and breakfast mix.
 It appeared in 1889 and was known as Aunt Jemima until recently.
-The company with the current name appeared in 2020 after a demand to change its identity due to the humiliation of the representatives of the Negroid race since an African-American woman was depicted on its emblem.
+The company with the current name appeared in 2020 after a demand to change its identity due to the humiliation of the representatives of the Negroid race, since an African-American woman was depicted on its emblem.
 The firm’s founders are friends of Chris L. Rutt and Charles G. Underwood.
 Its current owner is PepsiCo Corporation (Quaker Oats).
 The main region of product distribution is the USA and Canada.
 The headquarters is located in St. Joseph, Missouri.

-The work of the legendary food company began with an ordinary mill, which in 1888 was bought for their business by two friends – Chris Rutt and Charles Underwood.
-They called it Pearl Milling and applied a new grain grinding technology.
-Faced with a wheat and corn flour glut in the food market, aspiring entrepreneurs began experimenting with blends.
+The work of the legendary food company began with an ordinary mill, which in 1888 was bought by two friends, Chris Rutt and Charles Underwood, for their business.
+They called it Pearl Milling and introduced a new grain-grinding technology.
+Faced with a glut of wheat and corn flour in the food market, aspiring entrepreneurs began experimenting with blends.
 As a result, they combined various ingredients to immediately get a composition suitable for making fluffy pancakes.

 Meaning and History

-At first, the product was sold in bags labeled “Self-Rising Pancake Flour” (Self-Rising Pancake Flour).
+At first, the product was sold in bags labeled “Self-Rising Pancake Flour”.
 The same inscription served as a label.
-And to make his signature blend stand out from the rest, Rutt borrowed a portrait of Aunt Jemima from posters he saw on a vaudeville poster in his hometown of St. Joseph.
-This logo appeared in 1889, and its image was used in different versions until 2021.
+And to make his signature blend stand out from the rest, Rutt borrowed a portrait of Aunt Jemima from a vaudeville poster he saw in his hometown of St. Joseph.
+This logo was introduced in 1889 and used in various forms until 2021.

-In 1890, the business people sold the mill to Randolph Truett Davis Milling.
-She improved the composition of pancake flour and 1914 called the company by a different name – Aunt Jemima Mills.
-In 1926, the mill was taken over by Quaker Oats, who registered it as a trademark.
-By the way, the trademark logo with the image of Aunt Jemima is considered the longest-used in the history of American advertising.
+In 1890, the businesspeople sold the mill to Randolph Truett Davis Milling.
+She improved the composition of pancake flour, and in 1914, the company was renamed Aunt Jemima Mills.
+In 1926, the mill was taken over by Quaker Oats, which registered it as a trademark.
+By the way, the trademark logo featuring Aunt Jemima is considered the longest-used in American advertising history.
 In 2021, PepsiCo Corporation renamed the brand.
-She returned to him the original name, which she had received in 1889 – Pearl Milling Company.
+She returned to the original name she had received in 1889: Pearl Milling Company.

-The famous character of a black woman on a package of pancake mix has been preserved but has changed once again.
+The famous black woman character on a pancake mix package has been preserved, but has changed once again.
 Its author was Haddon Sundblom.
 Commissioned by Quaker Oats, the cartoonist drew actress Anna Robinson, and Aunt Jemima’s packaging was radically updated.
 At another time, designer James J. Jaffee from the Bronx (New York) worked on the image from the emblem.
 His version was used in the middle of the 20th century.
 In total, there are nine versions of the logo.

 What is Pearl Milling?